-- a. retained by Council (listed above); - b. delegated to the Pro-Chancellor (listed in 2.2.3 above); and - c. concerning academic quality and standards delegated to Senate The Vice-Chancellor in turn may delegate authority to other staff while retaining responsibility for the decisions taken under that authority.

-2.2.7 Monitoring, reporting and revoking powers delegated by Council a.
-Monitoring and Reporting b.
+- a. retained by Council (listed above); - b. delegated to the Pro-Chancellor (listed in 2.2.3 above); and - c. concerning academic quality and standards delegated to Senate The Vice-Chancellor in turn may delegate authority to other staff while retaining responsibility for the decisions taken under that authority. - 2.2.7 Monitoring, reporting and revoking powers delegated by Council b.
 Delegations Revoked